audioxide/data/data/posts/20210220-articles-arlo-parks-collapsed-in-sunbeams.md

   <figcaption>Album artwork by <a href="https://www.jackbridgland.com/">Jack Bridgeland</a> and <a href="http://www.godejong.com/">Go De Jong</a></figcaption>
 </figure>

 Signing to a major label, playing Glastonbury, making the cover of the _NME_, and releasing an album to wide critical acclaim are the goals of an entire career for many.
-For Arlo Parks, it’s what she’s achieved in the first three years of hers. _Collapsed in Sunbeams_ has received a wealth of positive attention, and to find myself returning to this debut over and again.
+For Arlo Parks, it’s what she’s achieved in the first three years of hers. _Collapsed in Sunbeams_ has received a wealth of positive attention, and I find myself returning to this debut over and again.
 A month on from its release it’s easy to see why.

 A cool nonchalance characterises the album from top to bottom.
 Parks delivers vocals with a laid back confidence which is immediately moreish.
 Instrumentation follows her lead, layering easy-going beats and basslines alongside simmering horns and guitar that varies from bright and brazen to light and delicate.
 In “Black Dog”, Parks cites [Radiohead](/articles/ranking-radioheads-discography/)’s _In Rainbows_ as a musical influence, while elsewhere tracks take inspiration from Motown and The Supremes.
 It makes for a memorable tracklist that remains cohesive despite this melting pot of influences.